 The point was not to provide a bench for Jews, it was to segregate the benches so that non-Jewish Germans would not have to sit on a “contaminated” bench.

-Being treated like below human life for years before hand was terrifying and probably emotionally exhausting.
+Being treated like below human life for years beforehand was terrifying and probably emotionally exhausting.
 This photograph was taken in Austria days after the Nazi annexation (March 1938).
-Also it should be für instead of fur.
-But probably the low resolution makes difficult to see the umlaut.
+Also, it should be für instead of fur.
+But probably the low resolution makes it difficult to see the umlaut.

 After January 1933, the Jews became the “Untermenschen” – the sub-humans.
 Jews were no longer allowed to visit restaurants, theaters, concerts, exhibits, movies, or swimming pools.
 They were not allowed to sit on park benches unless they were willing to sit on a few benches painted yellow and reserved for them.
 By 1934, all Jewish shops were marked with the yellow Star of David or had the word “Juden” written on the window.

 Germany has had birth records that prove someone’s identity way earlier than the Third Reich.
-Those records referred to nationality or faith of a citizen.
+Those records referred to the nationality or faith of a citizen.
 The Nazis were masters at fetching that data to calculate how much percent Jewish everybody was.

-The Nazis also demanded an “Ariernachweis” (Aryan certificate), a document which certified that a person was a member of the Aryan race.
+The Nazis also demanded an “Ariernachweis” (Aryan certificate), a document that certified that a person was a member of the Aryan race.
 Beginning in April 1933 it was required from all employees and officials in the public sector, including education.
-With this document someone could prove that his parents and grandparents were Germans.
-One way to check if someone was German were to check if his parents/grandparents were baptized.
+With this document, someone could prove that his parents and grandparents were Germans.
+One way to check if someone was German was to check if his parents/grandparents were baptized.